YahooArchive/mojito/docs/dev_guide/topics/mojito_testing.rst

 To run tests in a browser, you need the `Selenium Server <func_unit-install_selenium>`_ and browser drivers.
-Selenium Server comes with a driver for Firefox, so do not need to install the driver.
+Selenium Server comes with a driver for Firefox, so do not need to install the Firefox driver.
 To run tests in Chrome and other browsers, you will need to `install the appropriate drivers <https://code.google.com/p/selenium/w/list>`_.
 In the steps below, we'll just be using the default browser Firefox.